akashmulik/spring-mvc-crud/README.md

 # spring-mvc-crud

-- First run the scripts in scripts folder to create table and db
+- First run the scripts in scripts folder to create db and table

-- update db properties in db.properties folder inside main/resoures folder(if required)
+- update db.properties file inside "src/main/resoures" folder according to your db credentials